Skip to content

 Today’s ride will include routes around Seneca Lake, the largest and deepest of the Finger Lakes.
 It’s known as the “lake trout capital of the world” and stretches 38 miles, north-to-south.
 Along the route, riders will no doubt enjoy parts of the Seneca Lake Wine Trail (more than 30 wineries).

-Post-ride / Lodging: Shuttle to Holiday Inn Express in Canandaigua
+Shuttle to Holiday Inn Express in Canandaigua

 Three-Day riders join the group this night.
 All riders will stay at tonight’s lodging for Wednesday and Thursday nights.